GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 production instance to alert you to a problem that you don't immediatley know how to reproduce.
 For example, imagine that you knew the servlet was sending incorrect data but you didn't know the problem was triggered by a particular browser.
-This is normally accomplished with a conditional breakpoint, the subject we'll take up next.
+This is normally accomplished with a conditional snapshot location, the subject we'll take up next.

-### Conditional breakpoints
+### Conditional Snapshot Locations

-### Watch expressions
+### Watch Expressions

 ### Closing the debugger